-In January 2018, the network surcharge was increased from 1.5 ct/kWh to 2.3 ct/kWh.
-This corresponds to a burden of 103.5 Swiss francs per year (67.5 in 2017) for an average household consuming 4'500 kWh.
+The network surcharge is 2.3 cts/kWh for financing all renewables levies (not only solar).
+This corresponds to a burden of 103.5 Swiss francs per year for an average household consuming 4'500 kWh.

-In 2021, the following amount was paid for the two incentive measures:
+In 2022, the following amount was paid for the two incentive measures: